 Freshmen are also advised to enroll in CHEM 1109 General Chemistry 1 and CHEM 1110 General Chemistry 2 (with co-requisite labs).

-First-year biology majors should also take Calculus 1 or Calculus 2, depending on their Advanced Placement Scores.
+First-year biology majors should also take MATH 1100 Calculus 1 or MATH 1101 Calculus 2 depending on their Advanced Placement Scores.
 For further information about Calculus placement see the guidelines below or consult a Math Advisor during First-Year Orientation.

 Students considering advanced placement should enroll in BIOL 2010 in the fall semester (there is no AP substitution for BIOL 2010).
 In the spring, these students could take BI 304 Cell Biology or continue with the regular program and take BIOL 2000 Molecules and Cells.
 See further guidelines about advanced placement below.